kfaizi/kfaizi.github.io/index.md

                   Hi, I'm Kian!
 I'm interested in how life works — and how we can engineer it to make the world a better place.
                 </p>
                 <p>
                   I'm a PhD student at Caltech in the systems biology program.
-This summer, I was on sabbatical at Harvard as an inaugural <a href="https://www.newscience.org" target="_blank" rel="noreferrer noopener">New Science</a> summer fellow.
+I was briefly on sabbatical at Harvard as an inaugural <a href="https://www.newscience.org" target="_blank" rel="noreferrer noopener">New Science</a> summer fellow.
                 </p>
                 <p>
                   <highlight>If it sounds like our interests align, <a href="mailto:kian@caltech.edu">say hi</a>!</highlight> I'm always excited to talk science with new people.
 You can also find me on <a href="https://www.twitter.com/kianfaizi/" target="_blank" rel="noreferrer noopener">Twitter</a> and <a href="https://www.github.com/kfaizi/" target="_blank" rel="noreferrer noopener">GitHub</a>.